God, Are You Silent?

 The Word of God is unlike anything else in the world.
 It is sweet and pleasant for what aches; it can be liberally applied to what feels internally agonizing.

 Now, do you go to God with questions and not hear from Him?
-Do you feel as though there is only silence?
-Like there is no response that you can hear?
+Do you feel as though there is only silence—like there is no response that you can hear?
 Do you despair over this?

 Take heart, because you think as God does in that you believe it to be important for your soul to hear from Him.
-You want so badly to hear from Him that you despair when words do not come.
+You so desire to hear from Him that you despair when words do not come.
 If this describes you, then know that you are agreeing with God; it is important that you hear Him speak and know that He is not silent.

 “Your commandment makes me wiser than my enemies, for it is ever with me.”

-Here is the principle we can take to heart: The Word of God makes us wiser than what is hostile to our souls after loss.
+The Word of God makes us wiser than what is hostile to our souls after loss.

 Here are some examples: